History of General Motors: China

 For the Chinese market, most of its cars are manufactured within China.
 Shanghai GM, a joint venture with the Chinese company SAIC Motor, was created with Canadian Regal 1990 on March 25, 1997.
 The Shanghai GM plant was officially opened on December 15, 1998, when the first Chinese-built Buick came off the assembly line.
 The SAIC-GM-Wuling Automobile joint-venture is also selling microvans under the Wuling brand (34% owned by GM).

-Buick is strong in China from its early introduction by the Canadian Buick sold to the last Emperor of China, later being led by the Buick Regal 1990 subcompact.
+Buick has had a strong presence in China from its early introduction with a Canadian Buick sold to the last Emperor of China, later being led by the Buick Regal 1990 subcompact.
 The last emperor of China owned a Buick.

 The Cadillac brand was introduced in China in 2004, starting with exports to China.
 GM pushed the marketing of the Chevrolet brand in China in the mid-2000s as well.
 As part of this push, GM transferred the Buick Sail to that brand as an attempt to appeal to Chinese middle-class buyers looking for small and affordable cars.

 In August 2009, FAW-GM, a joint venture between GM and FAW Group that mainly produced FAW Jiefang light-duty trucks, was formed.
 GM left the joint venture in 2019, and the Jiefang brand is now wholly owned by FAW.

 In 2011, GM opened an auto research center as part of a US250 million corporate campus in Shanghai to develop gasoline-hybrid cars, electric vehicles and alternative fuel vehicles, engines, and new technologies.
 A second phase opened in 2012.

 SAIC-GM-Wuling established the low-cost Baojun brand to better compete with domestic rivals Chery Automobile, Geely Automobile and BYD Auto for first-time buyers of cars priced around US$10,000.

 In 2022 GM founded the Durant Guild (道朗格) lifestyle brand to sell Hummer EV, Cadillac Escalade, Cadillac Escalade IQ, GMC Yukon, Chevrolet Tahoe, Chevrolet Silverado EV, Cadillac Celestiq and Chevrolet Corvette in China.
-As of 2025, Durant Guild has stopped taking customer orders due to sells being less than 0.1% of total GM vehicle sells in China.
+As of 2025, Durant Guild has stopped taking customer orders due to its sales being less than 0.1% of total GM vehicle sales in China.